seorc/places/README.md

 # Places

-A small service to find data about locations in México (colonies, municipalities, estates, etc.) with the power of full text search.
+A small service to find data about locations in México (colonies, municipalities, states, etc.) with the power of full text search.

 ## Quick start